Separation of policy and compute

 Scalability – With more data and users comes more policies to manage.
 This can only be done effectively and securely at scale if the policy engine is independent of compute.

-Complexity reduction – Managing thousands of policies across multiple platforms and users can be complex without a single point of control.
+Complexity Reduction – Managing thousands of policies across multiple platforms and users can be complex without a single point of control.

 Dynamically enforce policies to reduce the number of user roles required